 Recently I’ve been asked by friends where they should go on their next textile travel.
 Well Uzbekistan is an absolute highlight (see my blog).
 In case you missed it, Uzbekistan was included in the New York Times 52 places to go in 2019 which means in the next five years, it will probably have an influx of tourists so as a textile lover, go soon.

 The International Folk Art Market offers Passport to Folk Art Trips.
 These are life-changing opportunities to meet master folk artists in their home countries; experience rich histories, cultural heritage, and traditions firsthand; and connect with the artists who are creating a better future for their communities through folk art.
-They are offering a trip to Uzbekistan October 8 – 24, 2021.
 You’ll meet many of the artisans who have been to the folk art market over the years.
-And since this trip is two years away, you have a bit of time to do some planning and saving some bucks for textile purchases.

 ClothRoads’s Textile Travel Resource